 From 2016 until 2019, Bele Kumberger has been a regular at the Bayreuth Festival, where she performed in Wagner’s Parsifal.
 As a guest, she also performed at Beijing Music Festival, Berlin’s State Opera, Salzburger Easter Festival, Seefestspiele Mörbisch, Braunschweig State Opera, and at the Carl Orff-Festival Andechs.

 Bele Kumberger’s concert repertoire includes works by Bach, Beethoven, Haydn, Mozart, Pergolesi and Vivaldi.
 Ariene in Scarlatti’s Penelope la Casta was recorded by WDR, she will go on tour with Beethoven’s Egmont Lieder in September 2020 and with Haydn’s Arianna a Naxos in May 2021.
 Besides, she is a dedicated recitalist with a wide lied repertoire.
-In October 2019, she went on tour with Wolf’s Italienisches Liederbuch to Konzerthaus Blaibach, Musiktheater im Revier Gelsenkirchen and Teatro Principal Zaragoza, together with baritone Bo Skovhus.
+In 2019, she went on tour with Wolf’s Italienisches Liederbuch to Konzerthaus Blaibach, Musiktheater im Revier Gelsenkirchen and Teatro Principal Zaragoza, together with baritone Bo Skovhus.

 Bele Kumberger performed with Bamberger Symphoniker, Bayreuth Festival Orchestra, Bochumer Symphoniker, China Philharmonic Orchestra, City of Birmingham Symphony Orchestra, Deutsches Sinfonie-Orchester, Lautten Compagney Berlin, Sächsische Staatskapelle Dresden, Staatskapelle Berlin, Staatskapelle Halle and worked with conductors including Semyon Bychkov, Hartmut Haenchen, Marek Janowski, Julia Jones, Andris Nelsons and Christian Thielemann.